saidaspen/curatedrust/README.md

 # Curated Rust
-This is a list of resources that I used to learn Rust.
-It is being added to incrementally as I myself learn rust over the next couple of months and weeks.
+This is a guided walkthrough of the resources that I used to learn Rust.
+It is being added to incrementally as I myself learn rust over the next couple of weeks and months.

 Some of the days, there are extra material.
 This is for material that is either not free, material that does not add anything new
 , or only elaborated on previously covered topics.

 ## Week 1: Introduction and getting started
 This is our introduction to Rust.
+It will cover a lot of the fundamentals of Rust and when this week is behind us, we will already be able to start writing software.
-We will be watching a lot of video and we will be doing a bit of reading.
+During this week we will be watching a lot of video and we will be doing quite a bit of reading.
-Some smaller exercises will also pop up during this week.
+Some smaller exercises will also pop up during this week so get ready to code!

 ### Week 1, Day 1: What is Rust? (~ 1 hour)
 So.
 For this first couple of days we will get to know a lot of things about Rust and we will get to travel